linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh-on-linux/index.md

     platform:
         key: connecting-to-server-over-ssh
         keywords:
-            - OS: Linux
+            - Environment: Linux
 ---

 A *secure shell* (SSH) is used for secure communication between devices.
 When most people refer to SSH, it is within the context of a connecting from a local computer to a remote server, commonly for administration tasks related to website hosting.

-This article covers the basics of connecting to a remote server (such as a Linode) over SSH.
+This article covers the basics of connecting to a remote server (such as a Linode) over SSH on a Linux system.

 ## Before You Begin

 1. Ensure you have a Linux server with an SSH server (like OpenSSH) installed.
 Most Linux distributions have an SSH server preinstalled.
 If you wish to deploy a new server, follow the [Getting Started](/docs/getting-started/) guide to create a Linode.

 1. Your local computer will need an SSH client that can be used through a terminal application.
-Most modern operating systems (including Windows 10, MacOS, and popular Linux distributions) have both of these applications preinstalled and ready to use.
+Most modern Linux distributions have SSH installed and ready to use.x

 ## Open the Terminal